iCliniq Logo

-What would be the differential diagnosis based on the biopsy report of the cheek?
+What is the differential diagnosis based on a biopsy report?

 Patient's Query